Three Card Poker

 The game utilizes two 52-card decks, rotating between the two decks each hand.
 Three Card Poker includes five separate bets.
-There is the Ante bet, where the Player is playing against the Player/Banker to see who has the best hand.
-There is a Play bet, where the Player is playing against the Player/Banker to see who has the best hand.
+There is the Ante bet, where the Player is playing against the Player/Dealer to see who has the best hand.
+There is a Play bet, where the Player is playing against the Player/Dealer to see who has the best hand.

 There is the Pair Plus Bonus bet, where the Player is wagering on whether or not they will be dealt a pair or better.
 A Player must place a base bet in order to place the Pair Plus Bonus bet.
 This bet is then independent of the base bets.
 If the player receives a pair or better, this bet is paid according to the pay table below.
 If there is no pair, this wager will lose.